Isaias explodes into hurricane overnight, to make run along southeastern US coast

 Florida is one of the states that has been experiencing a tremendous surge in coronavirus cases over the last month.
 On Wednesday, the state reported 253 COVID-19 fatalities, the third daily death record in a row, according to the Orlando Sentinel.
 The state has had over 6,300 deaths since the pandemic began, data from the John Hopkins University shows.

-With the potential for a strike from Isaias looming, health officials in Collier County, which encompasses Naples on the state's Gulf Coast, announced Tuesday that two testing clinics would be shut down ahead of Isaias.
+With the potential for a strike by a tropical storm looming, health officials in Collier County, which encompasses Naples on the state's Gulf Coast, announced Tuesday that two testing clinics would be shut down ahead of Isaias.
 A walk-up testing site in Immokalee will close down on Thursday, and one in Naples will be shuttered on Friday, officials said on Twitter.
 Thursday evening it was announced that state-supported COVID-19 testing sites in a handful of counties including Escambia, Polk, Sarasota and Leon would remain open.
 Meanwhile, Florida Gov. Ron DeSantis on Wednesday urged Floridians to "prepare now by having at least 7 days of disaster supplies" on hand.

 The name Isaias was added to the Atlantic list after Ike caused destruction in Texas in 2008 and was retired in 2009.
 It has not yet been used.